kratisto/docs/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated/guide.en-ca.md

 The SSH protocol enables a secure communication channel over public networks in a client-server architecture.
 Key pairs can be used to authenticate these SSH connections between two trusted hosts, for example a desktop client and a remote server.

-A key set consist of a public key that can be shared and a private key that remains secret.
+A key set consists of a public key that can be shared and a private key that remains secret.
 Placed on a server, the public key allows any client that has the corresponding private key to connect to it without the need to enter a password.

 This method is usually the best compromise between security and convenience.